 nodes.
 Objects stored this way are called siblings.
 You can instruct

 Riak to allow for sibling creation by setting the the

 bucket property to

-false for a specific bucket, preferably using
+true for a specific bucket, preferably using

 This is where vector clocks come in.
 Vector clocks are metadata attached to all Riak objects that enable Riak to determine the causal relationship between two two objects.
 Vector clocks are non-human- readable and look something like this: